WHATS HOT

 How Can Affect The of Teenage Girls?

-Good nutrition and antenatal care are crucial during , especially for teenage mothers who are still growing and need extra care.
-However, many teenagers are too scared to tell their when they suspect they may be pregnant, which can result in months of neglect for both the mother and the unborn baby.
+Good nutrition and antenatal are crucial during , especially for teenage mothers who are still growing and need extra care.
+However, many teenagers are too scared to tell their parents when they suspect they may be pregnant, which can result in months of neglect for both the mother and the unborn baby.
 A teenage mother is effectively a child having a baby, and needs special care and attention to ensure the best possible outcome for both her and her child.

 Here are some of the risks for teenage pregnancies: